andreaslam/ZanLing-TrueZero/README.md

 - `getgame.rs` - used for obtaining a game.
 - `getinferencetime.rs` - used for benchmarking inference times and batching effectiveness through calculating the nodes/s.

+### External testing (UCI compliant)
+- `uci.rs` - contains code for UCI implementation.
+Code currently work in progress.
+- `ucimain.rs` - used for running games using UCI.

 ### Source code for AI
 - `decoder.rs` - used to decode and encode inputs for AI.
 Also handles the creation of child nodes.
 This is where NN inference happens.